CEMPD/VERDI/doc/Release_Notes/README.md

 * Incorrect maximum value in tile plot legend when load a configuration file with a logarithmic scale (#353)
 * Unable to choose layer ranges with two or more datasets in the Dataset Panel (#356)

+Known Issues

+* Tile plots created from datasets that use a Polar Sterographic Projection may be unable to display the satellite image layer due transforming issues.

 -----------------------------
 RELEASE NOTES FOR VERDI 2.1.6